att-circ-contrl/TriadDrive/aux-proxies/README.md

 Drive proxies (representing the drive bodies and guide tubes):

+* `drive-close-atlas` -- This represents the close-spaced drive for Atlas probes with guide tube mounts inside the chamber, using the 2.0/2.0/1.5 mm hole pattern.

-* `drive-close-long` -- This represents the "close-spaced long-reach" drive with guide tube mounts inside the chamber, using the 2.0/2.0/1.5 mm hole pattern.
+* `drive-close-long` -- This represents the "close-spaced long-reach" drive for NN and DBC probes with guide tube mounts inside the chamber, using the 1.0/1.5/1.5 mm hole pattern.

-* `drive-close-short` -- This represents the "close-spaced short-reach" drive with guide tube mounts at the chamber lip, using the 1.0/1.5/1.5 mm hole pattern.
+* `drive-close-short` -- This represents the "close-spaced short-reach" drive with guide tube mounts above the chamber, using the 1.0/1.5/1.5 mm hole pattern.

 * `drive-stock` -- This represents the stock "kevin" drive with a bundle